keejelo/EasyDialogBox/js/test/README.txt

-EasyDialogBox version 1733b (BETA) for testing
+EasyDialogBox version 1733b (BETA) for testing (will eventually be released if no errors or bugs are detected)

 The new in this version is: